EPW80/Chain-Battles/README.md

 If we want to update our metadata directly from our smart contract we'll need to store it on-chain, but what about gas fees?

 Luckily, L2 chains such as Polygon are here to help, drastically reducing Gas costs, and introducing a number of advantages that allow developers to expand the functionalities of their applications.

-In this tutorial, you're going to learn how to create the basics of a blockchain game, develop a fully dynamic NFT with on-chain metadata that changes based on your interactions with it, and deploy it on Polygon Mumbai to lower gas fees.
+Develop a fully dynamic NFT with on-chain metadata that changes based on your interactions with it, and deploy it on Polygon Mumbai to lower gas fees.

 Try running some of the following tasks: